jeroleski/UsExW_g52_exam/public/README.md

 ### NOTE

 Please consider the following, when running the project locally:
-- Please note, that running the project locally, will produce errors at the pages ``login.html`` and ``profile.html``, because they try to import Firebase libraries, that are only availeble on the online.
+- Please note, that running the project locally, will produce errors at the pages ``login.html`` and ``profile.html``, because they try to import Firebase libraries, that are only available online.
-- The reason for inclussion in the hand-in (instead of just removing them), is that we handed in our functional working code, it is just only working as intended online.
+- The reason for inclusion in the hand-in (instead of just removing them), is that we handed in our functional working code, it is just only working as intended online.
 - It is not possible to use the login features (but the error when clicking it is handled), so please use the anonymous user 'Nanna Jensen'.

 ## Creators